nikosgram/gringotts/docs/configuration.md

 Please refer to the [default config.yml](https://github.com/MinecraftWars/Gringotts/blob/master/config.yml) for a complete example.

-**Note: Gringotts will currently not work correctly with Towny if you set the `economy.closed_economy` in the Towny configuration.**

 ### Language ###
 The `language` option allows you to set one of Gringotts' supported language for interaction messages with players.
 Currently supported options are `custom` (default/english) and `de` (German).
 See below on how to modify custom messages to your preferences.